-Westfield Health is a not for profit health insurance company formed almost a century ago in 1919.
+Westfield Health is a not for profit health insurance company formed over a century ago in 1919.

 Westfield Health is a company limited by guarantee, so has no shareholders, but rather has Members of the Company.
 Members take part in supervising the performance of the Company and its directors, to protect the interests of the Company.
-The Company's Articles of Association prohibit Members from benefiting as a result of their membership; there are more than 10 Members so no individual Member is considered to hold undue influence over management.
+The Company's Articles of Association prohibit Members from benefiting as a result of their membership; as at 31st March there were 10 Members, each with an equal voting right, so no individual Member is considered to hold undue influence over management.